This webinar is organized in partnership with UNCRD (Japan) and UN HABITAT.

 Presentations of Mr. Satendra Kumar, Mr. Jayarao Gunti, Mr. Alok Jain & Mrs. Geetam Tiwari can be downloaded via the link at the bottom or top of this page.

-Answers to the questions asked which were not answered live during the webinar will be published here soon.
+Answers to the questions asked which were not answered live during the webinar can be found at the download link below.

 Want to know more about Busworld Academy, an article, an expert, a seminar, ...?